YasminAbouothman/SOC-Analysis-Writeups/TryHackMe/Windows-Logging-for-SOC/README.md

 ## **Task 4: Security Log User Management**

+In Windows Security logs, **User Management events** are events that record changes made to user accounts and groups.
+These events are very important for SOC analysts because attackers often create new accounts, reset passwords, or add users to privileged groups after compromising a system.

+Some of the most important User Management Event IDs are:

+- **4720** => A user account was created.
+- **4732** => A member was added to a security group.
+- **4733** => A member was removed from a security group.
+- **4723** => generated when a user attempts to change their own password.
+While this is often a legitimate action, it can also be a sign of malicious activity if a compromised account’s password is changed to maintain unauthorised access.

 ## **Task 5: Sysmon Process Monitoring**

 ## **Task 6: Sysmon Files and Network**